theappbusiness/iOS-Style-Guide/README.md

 These are our iOS style guides.
 We use one for [Objective-C](https://github.com/theappbusiness/tab-ios-style-guide/blob/master/objective-c.md) that we've had for a while, and one for [Swift](https://github.com/theappbusiness/tab-ios-style-guide/blob/master/swift.md) which we're still figuring out best practices for.

-These were both originally forks from the NYT and GitHub.
+These were both originally forks from the [NYT](https://github.com/NYTimes/objective-c-style-guide) & [GitHub](https://github.com/github/swift-style-guide) and have been combined into one repo.

 You can find our style guides for the other teams [here](https://github.com/theappbusiness?utf8=✓&query=style).